Getting started with software emulation in Libretro MAME cores¶

 Multi (UME 2015) is a snapshot of the Universal Machine Emulator.
 This was a precursor to the MAME/MESS merger, released by David Haywood (haze).
-The MAME and MESS project codebases co-existed in the MESS SVN development tree before they official merged.
-This allowed haze to build and release the eumlator with unmodified code from both projects under the name UME
+The MAME and MESS project codebases co-existed in the MESS SVN development tree before they officially merged.
+This allowed haze to build and release the emulator with unmodified code from both projects under the name UME

 Step 2: Use the correct version romsets for that emulator¶

 For best results, start with a full software list ROM collection with a version that matches the emulator you're using.

 In general, you will only get good results with a full collection of software list romsets for your chosen emulator.Individual romset zip files may not include BIOS ROMs, "Parent" romsets, necessary audio sample files, etc.

 |Emulator||Required ROM Version|

 |MAME 2016||MAME 0.174|